- Product: Voyager

 Follow all of the steps below.
 Do not deviate from the instructions.
 Install only the installation package specified in the previous section.

 - Completely remove any Oracle 10g Client which was installed previously.
 Any later versions of Oracle Client (e.g. Oracle 11g) should also be uninstalled if possible, to aid in preventing any complications.
+After any such uninstalls, reboot your PC again.

 - Click "Next."